Architectural Conservation & Consultation in Brisbane

 Treasury Casino

-As Treasury Casino Heritage Architect for the former Treasury and Lands Office Buildings, Brisbane, Andrew Ladlay Architect has an ongoing role, providing advice and preparing applications for various interior projects, as well as documentation and site inspections for the Treasury Building William Street stonework conservation which received a Gold 2008 National Trust Queensland Heritage Award.
-Stonework Conservation to the former Lands Administration Building received a Queensland Heritage Council Gold Award in 2014.
+As Treasury Casino Heritage Architect for the former Treasury and Lands Office Buildings, Brisbane, Andrew Ladlay Architect had an ongoing role, providing advice and preparing applications for various interior projects, as well as documentation and site inspections for the Treasury Building William Street stonework conservation which received a Gold 2008 National Trust Queensland Heritage Award.

 Old Government House